Canton Island Airport: Post-war history

-Canton Island airport continued to see use during the 1950s as a trans-Pacific stopover for DC-4, DC-6B and DC-7C aircraft for Pan Am, British Commonwealth Pacific Airlines, Qantas and Canadian Pacific Airlines, but with the advent of long-range jet aircraft during the 1960s, their need for the island faded, and the final commercial service landed in November 1965.
+Canton Island airport continued to see use during the 1950s as a trans-Pacific stopover for DC-4, DC-6B and DC-7C aircraft for Pan American World Airways (Pan Am), British Commonwealth Pacific Airlines, Qantas and Canadian Pacific Airlines (with South Pacific Air Lines also offering flag stop passenger service in 1962 operated with Lockheed L-1049 Super Constellation propliners between Honolulu and Pago Pago).
+According to its June 1, 1956 worldwide system timetable, Pan American World Airways was serving the airport with Boeing 377 Stratocruiser propliners with a routings of San Francisco or Los Angeles - Honolulu - Canton Island - Nadi (previously known as Nandi in Fiji) - Sydney operated four days a week.
+However, with the advent of long-range jet aircraft during the 1960s, the air carrier need for the island faded, and the final commercial service landed in November 1965.
 The airport's facilities were gradually wound down and it was officially closed in January 1968.
 From 1969 it saw occasional use in conjunction with subsequent U.S. government projects on the island (largely related to the human spaceflight program, in particular Project Mercury and Project Gemini), but with the conclusion of these endeavours, the airport was finally closed in 1976, although Air Tungaru used it as an occasional refuelling stop on its Tarawa-Kiritimati-Honolulu route well into the 1990s.
 It remains available as an emergency landing field.